cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter4.typ

 == Fitting a linear model

-The dataset, generated with the combinatorial approach and transformed as mentioned before was used to fit an ordinary linear regression, using statsmodels library #cite(<statsmodels>).
+The dataset, generated with the combinatorial approach and transformed as mentioned before, was used to fit an ordinary linear regression, using the statsmodels library #cite(<statsmodels>).
 In principle, the features $L_x$, $L_y$ and $L_z$ weren't included, to see if it was possible to predict the elastic constants only with the frequencies.
 In a linear regression a target $y$ is fitted in terms of some features $x_i$ the following way:

 $ y = sum_(i = 0)^(N_F) A_i x_i + A_0, $